Fueling for Female Runners: Why You Need More Carbs, Not Fewer

 • Feeling cold all the time

-• Mood changes and difficulty concentrating
+• Mood changes, irritability, difficulty concentrating

 FAQ